Fact Sheet 556

 The more energy the cell needs, the more mitochondria it contains.
 One cell can have anywhere from a few mitochondria up to thousands.
 The highest numbers are found in nerve, muscle, and liver cells.

-Some scientists believe that mitochondria are the key to aging.
+Some scientists believe that mitochondria may be the key to aging.
 As we grow older, our mitochondria collect more and more mutations.
-Our cells have a way to check for mistakes (mutations) when they multiply, but mitochondria don’t.

 Mitochondrial toxicity (MT) is damage that decreases the number of mitochondria.
 If there are too few mitochondria in a cell, it might stop working properly.
 It’s not clear how much loss of mitochondria can occur before there is loss of cell function.